alivx/encryption-service/README.md

 #### How it works:

-After putting some text/something need to be encrypte. the api send the data into redis using `Themis module for Redis database`
+After putting some text/something need to be encrypted. the API sends the data into redis using `Themis module for Redis database`

 Redis Content:
 ```Bash